 GET EMAIL UPDATES !

-In January 2011, Joshua Rivedal found himself at the ledge of a fourth floor window ready to end it all.
-During the previous eighteen months his father had died by suicide, his mother betrayed him, his girlfriend of six years left him, and his theatre career was in shambles.
-After getting help, Joshua dedicated his life to bring awareness to mental health issues, suicide prevention, diversity, and social change.
+The seeds of The i’Mpossible Project were first planted in February 2011, when founder Joshua Rivedal found himself in suicidal crisis.
+During the previous eighteen months, his father had died by suicide and several other major relationships in his life crumbled.
+His career in show business was in shambles and symptoms from two undiagnosed health conditions (clinical depression and generalized anxiety disorder) were out of control.
+After getting help, Joshua dedicated his life and career to bring awareness to mental health issues, suicide prevention, and social change.
 In May 2011, Joshua launched the one-man show and suicide prevention keynote Kicking My Blue Genes in the Butt (KMBB) at Baruch College in New York City.
 In 2013, Skookum Hill published his memoir based on KMBB, The Gospel According to Josh: A 28-Year Gentile Bar Mitzvah, now on the American Foundation for Suicide Prevention’s recommended reading list.
-In 2014, Joshua launched The i’Mpossible Project, designed to encourage others to tell their stories.
-In 2016 Skookum Hill Publishing released our first volume of stories, Reengaging With Life, Creating a New You—available in paperback and e-book through Barnes & Noble, Amazon, Kindle, Nook, Books A Million, and other major online and traditional retailers.
-After two years of testing at schools in communities and with the help of clinical mental health scientists and professionals, Josh’s newest venture, a mental health curriculum Changing Minds, was officially released to the public.
-In 2017, Joshua, in his sixth year as a speaker, gave his 250th presentation.
-Changing Minds was adopted as coursework for ten high schools, colleges, and middle schools.
-In November, Skookum Hill will be publishing a second volume of The i’Mpossible Project--Changing Minds, Breaking Stigma, Achieving the Impossible.
+In 2014, Joshua launched The i’Mpossible Project.
+In 2016, Skookum Hill published our first volume of 50 stories, Reengaging With Life, Creating a New You.
+After years of testing, and under the guidance of mental health scientists and professionals, The i’Mpossible Project’s mental health based curriculum Changing Minds, was officially released in 2017.
+In subsequent years, The i’Mpossible Project has released four additional books, been a part of three peer-reviewed journal papers, helped launch a Zoomcast “Cubicle Lift” on Workplace Mental Health, and now provides programming and consultancy on Workplace Mental Health.
+More than a decade ago, The i’Mpossible Project was born in one of the worst moments of despair and has gone on to positively influence and affect hundreds of thousands of people across the globe—providing hope, help, and life-saving skills.
+We’re glad and grateful to be here and that you are too.

 A Toolkit for Your Mental Health